OAGi/Score/docs/user_guide/index.rst

 To retrieve a Context Scheme:

-1. On the top menu of the page, click “Context”.
+1. On the top menu of the page, click "Context".

-2. Choose “View/Edit Context Scheme” from the drop-down list.
+2. Choose "View/Edit Context Scheme" from the drop-down list.

 3. Locate the desired Context Scheme using the pagination at the bottom or use the *Name* (see also `How to use the Search field in general <#how-to-use-the-search-field-in-general>`__), *Updater*, *Updated start date*, and *Updated end date* search filters (see `How to use Search Filters <#how-to-use-search-filters>`__).
-Click on the Name or the GUID of the Context Scheme to open the “Edit Context Scheme” page where its detail can be viewed.
+Click on the Name or the GUID of the Context Scheme to open the "Edit Context Scheme" page where its detail can be viewed.

 Search and view Business Context detail
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To retrieve a Business Context:

-1. On the top menu of the page, click “Context”.
+1. On the top menu of the page, click "Context".

-2. Choose “View/Edit Business Context” from the drop-down list.
+2. Choose "View/Edit Business Context" from the drop-down list.

 3. Locate the desired Context Scheme using the pagination at the bottom
    or use the *Name* (`How to use the Search field in
    general <#how-to-use-the-search-field-in-general>`__), *Updater*,
    *Updated start date*, and *Updated end date* search filters (see `How
    to use Search Filters <#how-to-use-search-filters>`__).
 Click on the
-   Name or the GUID of the Context Scheme to open the “Edit Context
+   Name or the GUID of the Context Scheme to open the "Edit Context
-   Scheme” page where its detail can be viewed.
+   Scheme" page where its detail can be viewed.

 Manage BIE
 ----------